 “Thank you so much, we are so grateful for this!” he called over his shoulder as he hurried back to his house.
 She closed the door and gathered her things, wishing she’d got a better look at that mark on his collar.
 Maybe it wasn’t blood, maybe it was lipstick.
 She almost laughed at that thought.
 They wouldn’t be the first couple on the street to pay Tabitha so they could sneak off to a hotel room.

 “You are so paranoid,” she said to herself as she grabbed her bag and cloak from the kitchen counter.
 She stopped to pack her laptop and notebook – spellbook – before she left but paused in the hallway.
 The scent of garlic and tomato, just beginning to warm, wafted from the open microwave, the dome of tin foil still upturned on the stove like an open flower.
 She went back for it.
-Normally she had free reign over the refrigerator in any house she stayed in, but nothing was as good as her mother’s meatballs.
+Normally she had free reign over the refrigerator in any house she stayed in, part of the perks of babysitting, but nothing was as good as her mother’s meatballs.

-She stood on the outside of her closed front door, wondering whether she should call her parents and tell them.
+She stood on the outside of her closed front door, key just twisting in the lock, wondering whether she should call her parents and tell them.
 The street was quiet but not silent.
 The sound of cars off on the main road still reached her.
 There was dance music coming from the open upstairs window of number six, flashing lights to match.
-There were people here, people she knew.
+There were people here, people she knew, people she could trust in a pinch.
 There was no reason for her to worry and no reason for her to worry her parents either.
 Let them have their date night.
 They needed it.

 Mr. Henley’s house had high hedges, overgrown from the last occupant leaving and something he clearly hadn’t got around to trimming yet, no doubt potent fuel for the gossip mill.
 She rounded the ragged and reaching branches and found his car idling in the driveway, the brake lights giving a red glow to the living room window.
 The back-passenger seat was open, a large bag slumped across the backseat.
 The front door of the house was open too.